Prompts for On-Brand AI Content That Converts

 Tools and Tips for Testing Prompts

-No one writes a perfect prompt on the first try.
+No one writes a perfect prompt on the first try, even when using advanced AI features inside platforms like EasyContent.
 So test:

-- Use tools like ChatGPT, Jasper, Notion AI
+• Use tools like ChatGPT, Jasper, and Notion AI

 Remember: prompting is a skill that improves with practice.